issalig/misc/cpcz80adventures.md

 - ROM Version number
 - ROM Modification level

-Then there will be a jumplock (sequence of JP instructions) beginning with the entry to the initialisation routine and then jumps that match the external command words.
-The last byte of these words will have the bit 7 set to 1 (value+&80).
+After, there will be a jumplock (sequence of JP instructions) beginning with the entry to the initialisation routine and then jumps that match the external command words.
+Finally the name table with a list of commands where the last byte of these command names will have the bit 7 set to 1 (value+&80) being 0 the last command.

 - Address of command name table (2bytes)
 - Jumpblock entry 0